 May is a busy month for gardeners, but try to take some time to step back and enjoy the beautiful colours, animals and spring plants that come with the warmer temperatures.

 Artificial Grass Direct are bringing you our top 5 handy hints about what you could be doing in the garden this May.

 1. Beware of Late Frosts

 Even as light levels and temperatures slowly start to increase, it’s not uncommon for late frosts to sneak up in late April/early May.
 Keep vulnerable parts of your garden protected should the cold weather threaten to return.

 Take the opportunity to get rid of weeds before they start to attract pests and diseases.
 Prune any remaining spring flowering shrubs to encourage growth for next year.

 3. Root out Weeds

 After a good clear up, weeds will be much more prominent so take your time to remove them all to prepare beds for spring planting.

 4. Spring Clean

-If you own a greenhouse, shed, or summerhouse take this time to clear them out and give them a spring clean.
-Clean and insulate your greenhouse properly, and check heaters are working fully to ensure it’s prepared for growing season.
+If you own a greenhouse, shed, or summerhouse takes this time to clear them out and give them a spring clean.
+Clean and insulate your greenhouse properly, and check heaters are working fully to ensure it’s prepared for the growing season.